remap/ndn-pi/examples/led_control/README.md

 This is a more customizable version of the LED node.
 It separately controls LEDs attached to the GPIO pins (by default, 17 and 24).

-###Viewer Node
+###User Node
-This node periodically asks the controller for a device listing, and presents a menu to the user allowing her to issue 'on' or 'off' commands to any node that offers an 'led' capability.
+This node periodically asks the controller for a device listing, and randomly sends an available LED command.

 Setup
 -------